MatteoMagnini/phd-course-low-rank-approaches/README.md

 # 3. PCA

 ![PCA explained variance](figures/pca_variance.svg)
 *PCA variance informative contribution: blue bars represent the percentage variance of the i-th principal component, while the red line represents the cumulative variance.
-Principal components whose percentage variance is less than 1% are not shown.*
+Principal components whose percentage variance is less than 0.1% are not shown.*

-The figure shows that the cumulative percentage variance is greater than 90% after the 6-th principal component.
+The figure shows that the cumulative percentage variance is greater than 99% after the 6-th principal component.
 Moreover, there is a clear elbow in the curve after the 6-th principal component.
 Therefore, the data space is reduced to 6 dimensions.

 ## 3.1 Analysis

+Below the analysis of the correlation between the principal components and the original features.
+The six principal components are shown using correlation circles.
+Features whose correlation with both PC is greater than 0.3 are shown in the circle, the others are not shown for ease of visualization.

 ![PC1 and PC2 circle of correlation](figures/correlation_circle_0.svg)
 *Circle of correlation of the first two principal components*